Powered by

 “I learned house construction at the age of 18.
 At that time there were many others in our village.
 Some people used to do brick-laying work, and some were experts in plastering houses by making a special paste of mortar.
 My work was mainly to prepare the structure of the house from wood.
 But as the trend of construction of concrete houses increased, everyone left this work and went in search of new employment. "

 As per Badrinarayan, the primary task in constructing a mud house involves preparing the wooden structure, upon which bricks are then shaped and the Kabalu roof is formed.
-The process of preparing the wooden frame typically requires two-weeks, but this duration could extend if the house is bigger in size.
+The process of preparing the wooden frame typically requires two weeks, but this duration could be extended if the house is bigger.
 Most of the time is consumed in selecting and cutting the wood, after which one week is typically sufficient for framing.
 Precision is critical during the framing step as the wooden pillars bear the full weight of the house.
 Any slight inaccuracies could potentially compromise the stability of the house.

 Mud house Restoration in West Bengal India